bagaturchess/ChessBoardScanner/README.md

  - Add labels.txt file in the output directory with this content: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12.
 Separate the numbers by new lines instead of by comma.
  - Run deepnettsplatform64.exe and import output directory.
 DeepNettsPlatform UI will create index.txt file in the same directory.
  - Now you have a DataSet and we are ready for training CNN for this chess pieces set with DeepNetts.

+# How to Train the CNN and give it a try
+ - You could train the CNN by using the bagaturchess.scanner.machinelearning.learning.impl_deepnetts.ScannerLearning_Edition_Community12 class.
+ - Run it and wait the training to achieve accuracy equal to 1 or max 50 iterations (which happens first).
+Stop the training and now we have the CNN file, Let’s say dnet_books_set_2_extended.dnet.
+Normally this takes up to 5 minutes on laptop/computer.
+ - Now let’s try it.
+ - You could run it by using the main function inside the bagaturchess.scanner.RecognitionMain_DeepNetts class.
+ - First we add in the code our new CNN file, like netsNames.add("dnet_books_set_2_extended.dnet"); and then run it ...
+ - Good luck!

 # Do you like the project?